Irish Packing Recycling (IPR)

 Solid Recovered Fuel (SRF)

 As part of our recycling and recovery services, we engage in Solid Recovered Fuel (SRF) processing.
 SRF is a system for creating fuel by shredding and dehydrating solid waste.
-At Beauparc, we utilise our SRF system to create alternative fuel sources for cement kilns.
-Our Solid Fuel Recovery system produces enough fuel to eliminate the need for 50,000 tonnes of coal excavation every year.
+It's a bespoke fuel used as a coal replacement as part of the cement efforts of the cement industry to reduce their carbon footrpint.
+We utilise our SRF system to create alternative fuel sources for cement kilns.
+Our Solid Fuel Recovery system produces enough fuel to eliminate the need for 100,000 tonnes of coal excavation every year.

 Refuse Derived Fuel (RDF)

-Our use of SRF and RDF processing systems reflects our commitment to a ‘Zero Landfill’ philosophy.
+Our use of SRF and RDF processing systems reflects our commitment to a ‘Zero Landfill’ mission.
 At Beauparc, we know how damaging it can be for the natural environment when waste is left to sit in landfills.
-That’s why, as part of our ‘Zero Landfill’ philosophy, we extract and resell fuel from our collected waste.
+That’s why, as part of our ‘Zero Landfill’ mission, we extract and resell fuel from our collected waste.

 Littleton Composting is the biggest in-vessel composting facility in the Republic of Ireland, processing 45,000 tonnes per annum.
 The facility accepts non-hazardous biodegradable wastes from which it produces Class 1 quality compost, a valuable soil improver.